Priya Berde

-Priya Arun Berde (née Arun; born 30 July 1970) is an Indian actress who has worked in several Marathi language films.
+Priya Laxmikant Berde (née Arun; born 30 July 1970) is an Indian actress who has worked in several Marathi language films.
 She is the daughter of actress Lata Arun and widow of actor Laxmikant Berde.
 She joined Bharatiya Janata Party in 2023.

 Early life

 Priya started her career as dubbing artist.
 She is the daughter of Marathi theatre artist Lata Arun and Arun Karnataki.

 Personal life

 Priya started dating actor Laxmikant Berde in 1988 after meeting on the set of Rangat Sangat.
 He was already married at that time.
 After 10 years, they married in 1998.
 They have two children, Abhinay Berde and Swanandi Berde.